abinit/abinit/doc/developers/new_testsuite.md

     Until the basic document list is considered stable enough the printing of YAML documents is disabled by default.
 To enable it, add [[use_yaml]] 1 in the input file

-### Out first example of YAML configuration file
+### Our first example of YAML configuration file

-Let's start with a minimalistic example in which we compare the components of the total free energy in the `Etot` document with an absolute tolerance of 1.0e-7 Ha.
+Let us start with a minimalistic example in which we compare the components of the total free energy in the `Etot` document with an absolute tolerance of 1.0e-7 Ha.
 The YAML configuration file will look like: